software-students-spring2025/1-specification-exercise-sjwe_project1/README.md

 - Has tried to-do lists but gave up on them
 - Would not use a notes or reflections feature

-* Apps that are not user-friendly
-* Excessive reminders when missing a habit
-* High costs of habit-tracking apps
-* Losing motivation when running out of achievements
-* Finds Apple’s built-in tracking tools boring
-* Dislikes losing streaks in tracking apps
-* Has tried to-do lists but gave up on them
-* Would not use a notes or reflections feature

 #### Interview: Anna Li, Finance Student

 **Goals and Needs:**<br/>